- Employee Expense Reimbursements

 Tips on Supporting Documentation

-- PRS will still require BD-1 or SSJ for Direct Payment Requests over 25K.
+- Procurement and Payment Services will still require BD-1 or SSJ for Direct Payment Requests over 25K.

 non-resident independent contractor travel reimbursement is via Payroll when travel expenses are being paid in addition to an honorarium or a speaker fee.